 467 The Development of Black Children (3).
 Prerequisites, PSYC 101 and 250.
 PSYC 210 or 215 recommended.
 A survey of the literature on the development of black children.
 Topics include peer and social relations, self-esteem, identity development, cognitive development, school achievement, parenting, family management, and neighborhood influences.

 468 Family as a Context for Development (3).
 Prerequisites, PSYC 101 and 250, and 210 or 215.
 Explores how the family influences children’s development.
-Topics include genetics, family structure (e.g., single parents, working mothers, divorce, number of siblings), discipline, parental values and beliefs, ethnic diversity.
+Topics include family theories, genetics, family structure (e.g., single parents, working mothers, divorce), discipline, parent behavior and values and beliefs, fathers and ethnic diversity.

 469 Evolution and Development of Biobehavioral Systems (3).
 Prerequisites, BIOL 101 and PSYC 101, and 210 or 215.
 Examines the evolution and development of behavior patterns and their physiological substrates.